Stormwater Monitoring

 Our Project Scope

 This community-driven project demonstrates how residents can actively contribute to environmental protection and support local governments in managing stormwater pollution.
-The Salish Sea Stormwater Monitoring is a community volunteer, water quality monitoring program covering The focus of our project is to improve both water quality and water policy through community monitoring and action.
-The initiative focuses on 18 shoreline municipalities with Phase II permits, excluding Seattle and Tacoma, which have Phase I permits and conduct their own monitoring.
-Future plans include:
+The Salish Sea Stormwater Monitoring is a community science volunteer-led water quality monitoring program.
+The goal of our project is to improve both water quality and water policy through community monitoring and action.

 Who We Are:

-We’re a group of enthusiastic volunteers who live along the Salish Sea coastline and our working to protect it.
+We’re a group of enthusiastic volunteers who live along the Salish Sea coastline and are working to protect it.
 We’re passionate about giving back and making a difference for our beloved region.

 News Articles: